20 Toppings Every Chili Bar Needs

 These are a few helpful tips when setting up your chili bar:

 1. Use disposable bowls and utensils.
-They will make cleaning up a breeze and are the perfect single-serving size for chili.
-Make sure your bowls are heavy duty to hold up to the weight of the chili and all the toppings.
+They make cleaning up a breeze and are the perfect single-serving size for chili.
+Make sure your bowls are heavy-duty to hold up to the weight of the chili and all the toppings.

 3. Prepare the toppings in advance.
-A lot of the prep work for a chili bar can be done ahead of time.
+A lot of the prep work for a chili bar can be done beforehand.
 The chili can be made a day or two in advance and then reheated the day of.
-Shred cheese and chop veggies in advance and refrigerate them in containers with lids until ready everyone is ready to eat.
+Shred cheese and chop veggies in advance and refrigerate them in containers with lids until everyone is ready to eat.

 4. Assemble the topping bar.
 Congestion is the enemy of any good potluck or party.
-Place the chili along with bowls at the start of the serving line followed by the garnishes, utensils, napkins.
+Place the chili along with bowls at the start of the serving line, followed by the garnishes, utensils, and napkins.
 Make sure that you have forks and/or spoons for all the toppings and garnishes.

 6. Place the cold toppings on ice.
 For food safety, keep your cold toppings like sour cream over ice.
-Just place the serving bowl(s) inside a larger bowl with ice.
+Place the serving bowl(s) inside a larger bowl with ice.

 7. Don’t forget the drinks.
 Plan a separate place for drinks to prevent culinary traffic jams.
-A cold beer or wine are the perfect drink companions to chili.
-Don’t forget to include non-alcoholic drinks as well.
+A cold beer or wine is the perfect drink companion to chili.
+Remember to include non-alcoholic drinks as well.

 chili topped with cornbread, sour cream, and avocado.

-There are lots of topping options for chili so consider offering a variety.
-This will make sure that there is a little something for everyone.
+There are lots of topping options for chili, so consider offering a variety.
+This will ensure that there is a little something for everyone.

-• Cheese and other Dairy: variety of shredded cheeses, queso, green chile queso, crumbled feta, goat cheese, and queso fresco, sour cream or crema
+• Cheese and other Dairy: a variety of shredded cheeses, Tex-Mex queso, Hatch queso, crumbled feta, goat cheese, and queso fresco, sour cream or crema

-• Fruit and Veggies: diced tomatoes, pico de galloguacamole or avocado slices, jalapenos, green onions, pickled red onions, grilled peppers and onions, diced radishes, diced raw onions, roasted corn, black olives, cilantro, salsa, lime wedges, roasted green chiles
+• Fruit and Veggies: diced tomatoes, spicy pico de gallogrilled guacamole or avocado slices, jalapenos, green onions, pickled red onions, grilled peppers and onions, diced radishes, diced raw onions, roasted corn, black olives, cilantro, salsa, lime wedges, roasted green chiles

 • Sauces: salsa, ranch dressing, and hot sauce

-• Other Toppings: saltine crackers, cornbread, oyster crackers, corn chips, tortilla chips or strips, bacon crumbles, cornbread croutons
+• Other Toppings: saltine crackers, old-fashioned cornbread, oyster crackers, corn chips, homemade tortilla chips or strips, bacon crumbles, cornbread croutons

 chili bar setup with all the toppings and side options.